centreon/centreon-documentation/versioned_docs/version-24.10/api/api-tokens.md

 ## Creating an API token

 1. Go to **Administration > API Tokens**.
-2. Click **Generate new token**.
+2. Click **Add**.
 A pop-up window appears.
 3. Fill in the required fields and then click **Generate new token**.
 A **Token** field appears in the window.
+You can click the eye icon to display the token if you want.
-4. Copy the token using the button to the right of the field.
+4. Copy the token using the "copy" button to the right of the field.
 Store the token carefully: you will not be able to display it a second time.
-5. Click **Done**.
+5. Click **Close**.

 ## Managing API tokens